 Infertility

+Before infertility testing, your doctor or clinic works to understand your sexual habits and may make recommendations to improve your chances of getting pregnant.
+In some infertile couples, no specific cause is found (unexplained infertility).
 Infertility evaluation can be expensive, and sometimes involves uncomfortable procedures.
 Some medical plans may not cover the cost of fertility treatment.
 Finally, there’s no guarantee — even after all the testing and counseling — that you’ll get pregnant.

 Tests for men